jaypowar00/csgeeksblog-api/README.md

   ]
 }
 ```
-## 2) /blog/login
+## 2) /blog/admin
-Got login route which will check the user info received from a form submit and will chec with the database (users table), if found then will return true, if not then false...
+for admin previleges, must login for performing some adding or deleting posts operations !

 ## 3) /blog/post
 Will insert the Title, Content, Author data into posts Table!

+## 4) /blog/post/id=?
+This route will fetch data for single post of mentioned _id from the database...(only int values accepted at '?')

 # Web App Under Development!
 This is still under developement ...